kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+If a field or label selector cannot be parsed, then the request is authorized as though it had no field or label selector.
+This means that a request with an invalid field or label selector, that would later fail anyway, may be rejected early.
+Failing in this direction is safe.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History